If you are looking to hike the continental divide trail but aren’t sure if a permit is needed, we have all the information for you.

 They will then provide more details on where you can obtain your permit to travel within the park.

-Take time to follow the rules, as being caught permitless is a severe offense, and you could face fines or even jail time.
+Take time to follow the rules, as being caught permitless is a severe offense, and you could face fines or jail time.